- There are 5 types of hepatitis caused by viruses (viral hepatitis).

 Hepatitis is an illness that inflames and damages your liver.
-It affects the liver’s ability to do its job, which is to clear the blood of unwanted impurities.
-It is usually, but not always, caused by an infection.
+It affects how your liver does its job.
+This includes making proteins and cleaning your blood.
+Hepatitis is most often caused by an infection.

-There are several types of hepatitis which cause symptoms that range from mild to very serious.
+There are many types of hepatitis.
+These can cause symptoms that go from mild to very serious.

-- hepatitis A – an illness that can last from a few weeks to six months
+- hepatitis A — is an illness that can last from a few weeks to 6 months

-- hepatitis D – a disease which affects only people infected with Hepatitis B
+- hepatitis D — is a disease that only affects people infected with hepatitis B

-There are other types that are not infectious including:
+There are other types of hepatitis that are not infectious, including: